Cartan Actions of Higher Rank Abelian Groups and their Classification: Polynomial forms of commutators

-In the remainder of Part II, we will prove that certain canonical cycles are all constant, and that such constancy of such cycles are sufficient for homogeneity.
+In the remainder of Part IV, we will prove that certain canonical cycles are all constant, and that constancy of such cycles are sufficient for homogeneity.
 For this we first prove that geometric brackets are constant.